Side effects of minoxidil

 As discussed earlier, minoxidil belongs to a class of drugs called vasodilators – these are drugs that work in a similar way.
 Originally, minoxidil as a drug was developed as an oral medication to treat high blood pressure.
 However, it is not entirely clear how minoxidil helps with hair loss.
 But researchers believe that minoxidil increases the blood flow to the hair follicle and stimulates hair growth.
 It is essential to mention that there are side effects of minoxidil as well.

 According to the Olsen study of 2002, nearly forty percent of men using five percent minoxidil and about twenty two percent of men using minoxidil can achieve the goal of moderate to dense regrowth of hair.
 The same study mentions when minoxidil is used twice a day, a five percent topical solution of minoxidil can show quick results in men.
 That said, women should not use minoxidil in its topical foam.

-Minoxidil can show its efficacy as soon as four months, but it can take several months to show any visible results in some cases.
-In some cases, people using minoxidil may also notice more hair loss when beginning with the medication.
+Minoxidil uses can show its efficacy as soon as four months, but it can take several months to show any visible results in some cases.
+In some cases, minoxidil uses may result in more hair loss when beginning with the medication.
 This condition is called minoxidil shedding, which many consider as one of the side effects of minoxidil.
 However, there is nothing to fear in this situation as it is believed that minoxidil shifts the phase of your hair follicles which may lead to some shedding.